ualiberik/Samruk_ASSC2025/SamrukASSC2025.md

 ## Structure of the station
 The orbital station consists of a central not-rotating cylinder — a central hub, two artificial gravity rings rotating in different directions and engines.
 The central hub is used for experiments with weightlessness, industry and docking.
 Living modules rotate by magnetic forces and the whole biosphere lives there.
 Engines are placed on the end face of the central hub and used for maneuvers and orbital corrections.
 ### Central hub
-The central hub is a cylinder that doesn't rotate and has no artificial gravity.
+The central hub is a cylinder with 30m diameter that doesn't rotate and has no artificial gravity.
 It has docking ports, engines, magnetic elements and flywheels.
 The central hub is used as adapter between two rings, for docking, for industrial complexes and for experiments with weightlessness.
 It is connected with living modules (through magnetism, without contact) and gives them a rotation.
 ### Living modules
 Each "ring" has 3 pairs of living modules, that is, in total station has 12 living modules.
 Living modules are separated to increase safety and fault tolerance (in case of accident in one or several living modules, the others will be safe), but they are also connected with each other through tunnels with gateways.
 Each living module is connected with rotor through two cylinder tunnels.
 ### Artificial gravity